root-project/web/manual/graphics/index.md

 ## Graphic classes

-ROOT provides numerous graphic classes, of which the following are among the most important:
+ROOT provides numerous graphic classes, of which the following are among the most used:

 - {% include ref class="TCanvas" %}